 It is always crucial to avoid cooking any food for pets as it alters and declines the natural nutritional value of them.

 Rabbits take dual advantage by cutting stiff vegetables by their teeth and avoid overgrown teeth problems by wear down their teeth.

 If we cook asparagus, then it will become soft although rabbits require stiff vegetables for this purpose.
 On the whole, rabbits depend on raw foods.

 Asparagus is rich in vitamins which are important for the rabbit’s health, and cooking asparagus can create a decline in their efficiency.

 - Can Rabbits Eat Asparagus Stalks

 Customarily rabbits can eat whole asparagus plant including stalks, but there are some distinguishing cases with the factor of age and medical condition of rabbits, so it is satisfactory to withhold stalk of asparagus from rabbit’s diet.

 Asparagus have high water content which is 93% and daily consumption of asparagus can cause some digestive problems in rabbits.

 They should not be a part of daily intake of rabbits.
 They can be given 3 to 4 times a week maximally to add variety in its diet.

 They can administer on day to day basis.
-According to study, asparagus equal to the size of human thumb mixed with an alternate vegetable can be given at once.
+According to a study, asparagus equal to the size of a human thumb mixed with an alternate vegetable can be given at once.